 One of the Asian males confronting the women started speaking.
 Agent Peng gave a running translation of the Mandarin words.

 “You women have all signed contracts with us for five years of employment.
 We will provide you with room and board.
 You will do whatever job we assign you without question.
-At the end of the five years, we will disburse your salary to you, and you can return to China.
-If you would like to stay in the United States, we will use part of your disbursement to arrange forged citizenship papers.
+We will disburse your salary at the end of the five years, and you can return to China.
+If you want to stay in the United States, we will use part of your disbursement to arrange forged citizenship papers.
 Please surrender your passports to my associate as he passes by you.”

 “Opinion, Agent Juarez,” Carolina said to the FBI lawyer.

-“Well, it’s not indentured servitude because they are getting paid, eventually.
+“Well, it’s not indentured servitude because eventually they get paid.
 I’m guessing that the mob smuggled these women into the country.
 Some of these women look very young; look at the girl, third from the right.
 She looks like she’s fifteen.”

 A second Asian man stood before the women and started speaking.